fastify/fastify/docs/Reference/Hooks.md

 ```
 ### onListen

-Triggered after the server starts listening for requests.
+Triggered when the server starts listening for requests.
+The hooks run one after another.
+If a hook function causes an error, it is handled and ignored, allowing the queue of hooks to continue.
 This is another way of doing `fastify.server.on('listening', () => {})`.

 ```js